 What will it take to confront the major social issues of our time and to make as much progress in the new century as was made in the past?
-Ultimately it is in determination to extend liberty and economic well-being to the people who need them most that liberalism can find the vision and inspiration it needs to revive itself and to make a real difference in the 21st century.
+Ultimately it is in determination to extend liberty and economic well-being to the people who need them most that liberalism can find the vision and inspiration it needs to revive itself in the 21^{st} century.